-The Jepara Regency Blue Swimming Crab FIP has been initiated as a supply chain driven project and unique in this perspective.
+The Jepara Regency Blue Swimming Crab FIP has been initiated as a supply chain driven project and is unique in this perspective.
 By recording accurate daily catch data from the fishermen, the FIP is able to track the health of the fishery over time.
-By knowing the health of the fishery, FIP stakeholders can exert an influence for the betterment of the fishery, the community and the quality of the product.
+By knowing the health of the fishery, FIP stakeholders can exert influence on bettering the fishery, the community and the quality of the product.
 The Jepara Blue Swimming Crab FIP is endeavoring to engage all stakeholders in the fishery, including other industry members, government entities, and academia to expand the scope and depth of this project.

 • The Jepara Regency Blue Swimming Crab FIP in Central Java, Indonesia serves as a catalyst for further stakeholder participation with a goal of adding NGO and Government participants by the middle of 2017 and other industry stakeholders, including fishermen by the end of 2017.

 • Continue to grow laterally from the current vertically integrated Harbor Seafood supply chain.
 It is the collaboration of all fishery stakeholders that offers the best opportunity for a successful and expanded FIP, to this end, it is the goal to add two more r/c plants in Jepara town by 2018.